-This course will enable students to improve basic conducting skills; understand the relationship between text and music and how one's gesture will be affected.
-Approaches include gesture, overcoming vocal and/ or musical problems; techniques to encourage proper tone production; score analysis, and the recognition and improvement of problem areas in conducting.
+This course will enable students to improve basic conducting skills; understand the relationship between text and music and how one's gesture will be affected; through gesture, communicate expression and assist an ensemble to overcome vocal and/or musical problems; discover techniques to encourage proper tone production; analyze scores; recognize and improve problem areas in conducting; and learn to conduct the music, not the notes.

 Prerequisites: MUS 335 or equivalent.
+Offered in alternate years.